Student Accounts and Refunds

 Disbursement of Financial Aid & Other Forms of Payment in Excess of ChargesIf the total of your financial aid is greater than the amount of your bill, you will receive a refund.
 You may select to have your refunds sent to your bank account by setting up a direct deposit via UAOnline.
-Otherwise, we will mail a refund check to the permanent address you have provided UAA.
+Otherwise, we will mail a refund check to the mailing address you have provided UAA.
 Keep your address information current in UAOnline.
 Excess Federal financial aid typically cannot be used to pay previous balances, according to Federal Regulations.
 If you owe an outstanding balance, contact the Office of Financial Aid for the best advice on your available aid options.

 - The fastest way to receive your refund is to enroll in Direct Deposit via UAOnline

 - Contact the Office of Financial Aid regarding student loans, SAP and other financial aid questions

 - Due to the high volume of refunds processed at the beginning of each semester, please allow 5-10 business